Music and Dance in Old Painting

 The animation and the diversity of attitudes take precedence over the caricatured features of the portraits.
 For example, one of the young dancers allows herself to be kissed by her partner while another, more shy, does not trust a merry fellow.
 The artist has nailed his self-portrait above the fireplace.

-A 70 x 88 cm oil on copper painted in 1651, showing in Rubens' garden an elegant company which includes the artist and his wife, was sold for £ 1.57M including premium by Sotheby's on December 6, 2017 from a lower estimate of £ 800K. lot 43.
+A 70 x 88 cm oil on copper painted in 1651, showing in Rubens' garden an elegant company which includes the artist and his wife, was sold for £ 1.57M by Sotheby's on December 6, 2017, lot 43.

 1660 The Music Lesson by van Mieris